 Can I revoke my authorization in the future?

 Yes, you may revoke your prior consent at any time by completing the information below and submitting the online form.
-You may also call 812-253-6928, Option 1, or stop by any branch location.
+You may also call 812-253-6928, Option 1, log in to mobile banking, or stop by any branch location.
 Once authorization is revoked, any future items may be returned or denied.